Facebook

 • Horizontal lines on the forehead

-These treatments work by gently relaxing the underlying muscles, which may soften expressive lines over time.
+These treatments work by relaxing the underlying muscles, which may reduce the appearance of expressive lines over time.

 Start your journey towards timeless